Digital-Methods-HASS/au616353_martinez_mie/Language analytics/Assignment_5/RESULTS.md

 The tweets are from around 2011 (with a few tweets from 2009 and 2010) to the beginning of 2021.
 I wanted to see if it was possible to train a model that could detect a development in trends that Trump wrote about. <br>

+__Preprocessing__ <br>
+The preprocessing steps can be seen in the script under the class methods ```load_and_prepare()``` and ```process_data()```.
+In the former, I filtered away all tweets containing hyperlinks as these would have added noise to the data.
+Similarly, I removed all retweets, as I am only interested in the topics that Trump formulated on his own.
+This was fairly easy as the dataset had a column for whether the tweet was a retweet. <br>
+Following this, I appended all tweets to a single list.
+In the latter method, I build models for bigrams and trigrams and fitted these to the data.
+Furthermore, the words were lemmatized and part of speech tagging was performed keeping only nouns and verbs.
+This was done using the method ```process_words()```  from the utils script lda_utils.py.

 I didn't have much time to play around with it too much so there might be more optimal ways/combinations for examining the tweets.
 However, to my opinion the best results were yielded when looking at nouns and verbs and setting number of topics to 10. <br>